 The image is being released today along with a new batch of data from the mission.
 Last March, WISE released its all-sky catalog and atlas containing infrared images and data on more than a half billion objects, including everything from asteroids to stars and galaxies.
 Now, the mission is offering up additional data from its second scan of the sky.

-“If you’re an astronomer, then you’ll probably be in hog heaven when it comes to infrared data,” said Edward (Ned) Wright of UCLA, the principal investigator of the WISE mission.
+“If you’re an astronomer, then you’ll probably be in hog heaven when it comes to infrared data,” said Edward (Ned) Wright of the University of California, Los Angeles (UCLA), the principal investigator of the WISE mission.
 “Data from the second sky scan are useful for studying stars that vary or move over time, and for improving and checking data from the first scan.”

 The new WISE view of the Flame nebula, in which colors are assigned to different channels of infrared light, looks like what appears to be a flaming candle sending off billows of smoke.
 In fact, the wispy tendrils in the image are part of the larger Orion star-forming complex, a huge dust cloud churning out new stars.
 In the Flame nebula, massive stars are carving a cavity in this dust.
 Intense ultraviolet light from a central massive star 20 times heavier than our sun, and buried in the blanketing dust, is causing the cloud to glow in infrared light.
 This star would be almost as bright to our eyes as the three stars in Orion’s belt, but the dust makes the star appear 4 billion times fainter than it really is.